Cyndi-24/Fraud-Detection-App/README.md

 * Showcase how predictive analytics can support fraud prevention.

 # Dataset

-The model was trained using a publicly available fraud detection dataset containing anonymized transaction records.
-The dataset includes features representing transaction behavior and a target variable indicating whether a transaction was fraudulent.
+The dataset captures financial transactions originating from Uganda utilizing Ugandan Shilings (UGX) as the baseline currency.It includes features representing transaction behavior and a target variable indicating whether a transaction was fraudulent.

 # Technologies Used
 * Python